The Victorian era

 - Travel back in time to a Victorian house

-- Survive life in Dickens' Victorian London
+- Did life really improve in Victorian times?

 Find out more:

 - A children's guide to Victoria's reign, with information about the Queen Victoria's family, the British Empire, Victorian architecture and Victorian cities

 - Watch a BBC Bitesize clip about the history of the steam engine

 - A guide to some great Victorians and their lives

 - See a BBC Bitesize introduction to the British Empire

 - Read fiction books set in Victorian times